RallyHereInteractive/unreal-plugins/README.md

 ## 0.11.0

 ### High Level Changes
+* The integration SDK is now being released under the Apache v2 license.
 * Throughout the integration layer, the term Sandbox has been changed to Environment.
 This is to properly match the terminology used elsewhere.
 	* Note: Some commandline and console commands were also changed to match:
 		* The default commandline arguments `-RallyHereSandbox=`, `-RallyHereSandboxX=`, and `-RallyHereSandboxInternal=` were changed to `-RallyHereEnv=`, `-RallyHereEnvX=`, and `-RallyHereEnvInternal=`